cbrocas/newblog/content/posts/2015-01-28-my-first-Unix-session-was-a-password-hijack-experience.md

 ![VT220 terminal - Photo under Public Domain license by Shansov.net / Wikimedia](https://upload.wikimedia.org/wikipedia/commons/thumb/d/df/DEC_vt220.jpg/1920px-DEC_vt220.jpg)

+# My first Unix session was a password hijack experience

 I discovered Unix (not Linux) at college in Bordeaux, in 1989.
 After a first course about Unix and its concepts, our professor gave us our credentials to be able to login on our school Unix system.